anderjason/partialquery/README.md

 }
 ```

+### Supported SQL

+ComposableQuery doesn't validate SQL syntax, so you can use any SQL that is compatible with your database engine.
+Ensure your SQL is valid for the engine you are using.

 ### Executing queries

 ComposableQuery does not handle query execution.
 You need to use a database client library, such as [pg](https://www.npmjs.com/package/pg), to run your query: